WSA-Community/WSAGAScript/README.md

 # Procedure to add files to WSA

-It is possible to add files to WSA (Windows Sybsystem for Android) through WSL.
+It is possible to add files to WSA (Windows Subsystem for Android) through WSL.
 As an example, we will install [busybox](https://busybox.net/) and *bash*.

 First, turn off WSA:
-- Open *Windows Sybsystem for Android Settings*
+- Open *Windows Subsystem for Android Settings*
-- Turn off Windows Sybsystem for Android (press *Turn off*)
+- Turn off Windows Subsystem for Android (press *Turn off*)

 Then open a WSL terminal: